rolftimmermans/event-iterator/README.md

 receives data from the file stream.
 This will work fine, but only if everything fits in memory before the async iterator throws or returns.

+The limit can be changed or disabled by settings `highWaterMark` in the options of the  `EventIterator` constructor.

 A next version may support an optional API to pause/resume if the queue becomes too long.

+## Changes

+1.2.0:
+* Add options argument to constructor, allowing configuration of `highWaterMark` (@alanshaw).

+1.1.0:
+* First stable version.

 ## Licensed under MIT license

-Copyright (c) 2017 Rolf Timmermans
+Copyright (c) 2017-2019 Rolf Timmermans

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal